Burke, Wills, King and Yandruwandha National Heritage Place: The Dig Tree and Fort Wills

 The Dig Tree has been treated for pests and diseases by a professional tree surgeon from the Queensland Department of Primary Industry and is in good condition.
 Cement has been inserted on one side of the base of the tree for stabilisation purposes.
 The inscriptions have been obscured over time by regrowth and the only clearly remaining blaze is LXV.
 The broader site is in good condition.
 Boardwalks have been placed around the two trees to minimise soil compaction and the potential impacts of tourists.

 Howitt's Site

 The site is generally in good condition.

 Burke's Tree

 The site is in good condition.
 The tree appears generally healthy; one of the large tree branches is resting on the metal chain fence that surrounds the site and may break off in the future.
 The stone plinth has been scratched with graffiti.
 At least five pieces of Burke's Tree have been removed over the years; two of these pieces are currently in the possession of the Royal Geographical Society of Australasia (SA Branch).

 King's Site

 The site is generally in good condition.
-The King blaze in the tree is clearly visible however a large crack has obscured the in the inscription.
+The King blaze in the tree is clearly visible however a large crack has obscured the inscription.